stellaris-mods/autonomous-assembler/README.md

 ```

 Most of them are to remain compatible with New Ship Classes & More, and the rest are for That's Not Fair, A Stellaris Remake, and some other mod that I forgot the name of.

+## 3rd Party Ship Sets

+If you're the author of a 3rd party graphical culture/shipset, the `autonomous_assembler` and `ass_military_complex` entities are straight up copies of the vanilla `construction` and `terraforming_station` entities.
+Unfortunately, I can't reuse the existing entity data.

 ## Future plans
 **Planned Cards**